Mental Health Habits | Better Emotional Wellness

 Managing stress is also necessary.
 Stress impacts our emotions as well as our immune health.
 To discover what helps you feel good and relax, list 10 to 15 things you enjoy doing and make time each day to do one of those things.
 Doing something you enjoy each day will help you cope with the stressors of our modern lifestyle.

 Setting Goals and Priorities is necessary.
 I know the term goals and priorities can make you want to cringe.
 However, look at it from a different perspective.
 Determine what is important to you and then identify what you want to focus on first.
 I review this in my chronic pain support group all the time.
-So please list what things are important to you and then make another list of all the assets you have to help you accomplish it.
+So please list what things are important to you, and then make another list of all the assets you have to help you accomplish them.
 Include your skills, family, friends, co-workers, educators, etc.

 Stay Positive and Grateful